 What are the benefits of winter houseplants?

-The benefits of growing house plants are well documented, especially in winter.
+The benefits of growing winter houseplants are well documented.
 There have been many studies that have demonstrated links between having plants around us in an indoor setting and improved mood and productivity, and reduced stress levels.
 Think of it as forest bathing in the comfort of your own home, if you will.

 Where to position winter house plants?